Friday, 28 June 2024

 Vanamamalai Perumal temple / Arulmigu Sree Vanamamalai Totatri Perumal Temple / Sree Vanamamalai Thothatrinathan Perumal Temple / ஸ்ரீ வானமாமலை தோதாத்ரிநாதன் பெருமாள் திருக்கோவில், Thirucheer Varamangai / திருச்சீர்வரமங்கை, Nanguneri, Tirunelveli District, Tamil Nadu.

-This place is being called as Nanguneri, since this place is on the mid point of 4 Eris ( ie meeting point of 4 eri corners ).
-Hence called as Nangu Eris, which has got corrupted to the present name of Nanguneri.
-This place is also called as Thirucheer Varamangai and one of 8 Maha Vishnu temples, where Moolavar is of swayambhu.
+This place is called Nanguneri since this place is on the midpoint of 4 Eris (ie, meeting point of 4 eri corners).
+Hence, it was called Nangu Eris, which has been corrupted to the present name of Nanguneri.
+This place is also called Thirucheer Varamangai and is one of 8 Maha Vishnu temples, where Moolavar is of swayambhu.

-This is one of the 108 Divyadesam and Mangalasasanam was done by Nammalwar.
+This is one of the 108 Divyadesam and Mangalasasanam done by Nammalwar.

 நோற்ற நோன்பு இலேன் நுண் அறிவு இலேன் ஆகிலும் இனி உன்னை விட்டு